ecmwf/odc/docs/content/tools.rst

 Options
    ``-o <file.txt>``
-      Name of the output file.
+      Output file path.
 If omitted, contents will be printed on standard output.

    ``<file.odb>``
-      Name of the ODB-2 file.
+      Path to the input ODB-2 file.

 Example
    .. code-block:: shell